 What Is a Notice of Commencement Florida?

-Key elements within a NOC include:
+Key elements of a NOC include:

-• General Contractor Information: Name, address, and license number.
+• General Contractor Information: Name, address, and license number

 Why Is a Notice of Commencement Important?